DL 274

 They Used to Post Selfies.
 Now They're Trying to Reverse the Election

 The Capitol siege was the biggest media spectacle of the Trump era.
-It will be interesting to see this leads to any change in our relationship to misinfromation.
+It will be interesting to see if this leads to any change in our relationship to misinformation.

-Thsi will most likely lead to no changes as right-wing influencers who embraced extremist views have been rewarded by Facebool algorithms.
+This will most likely lead to no changes as right-wing influencers who embraced extremist views have been rewarded by Facebook algorithms.
 Facebook adds fuel to the fire as the social network shows ads for military gear next to posts for the insurrection.

 We need to ask questions about the use of the algorithmic internet, which acts as an accelerant for white supremacy.

-The quick thinking of a self-described hacker by the name of donk_enby and a host of amateur data hoarders preserved more than 56.7 terabytes of data from Parler.
-This data included GPS metadata and videos from Parler and has been used to create an interactive map of this content.
+The quick thinking of a self-described hacker by the name of donk_enby and amateur data hoarders preserved more than 56.7 terabytes of data from Parler.
+This data included GPS metadata and has been used to create an interactive map of this content.

-Great post from Joan Donovan and Chris Gilliard on the risk and reward in our use of surveillance tech.
+Great post from Joan Donovan and Chris Gilliard on risk and reward in surveillance tech.

 Crisis is often used to increase the reach of surveillance technologies.
-Many who consider the use of facial recognition technology ethically wrong in the context of policing take a different stance when it’s in the hands of researchers and journalists trying to identify neo-Nazis and insurrectionists.
-This could end up further entrenching facial recognition technology at a time when we should be working to ban it.
+Many who consider facial recognition ethically wrong in policing take a different stance when it's used to identify neo-Nazis.
+This could end up further entrenching facial recognition at a time when we should be working to ban it.

 Systemic racism is still a daily reality, white supremacists are feeling increasingly emboldened, and white people are inherently privileged.
 White parents need to talk with their white children about their privilege.

-While we’re on the topic, this post by Dr. Laura M. Jimenez shares actionable advice on how to interupt whiteness in the classroom.
+While we're on the topic, this post by Dr. Laura M. Jimenez shares actionable advice on how to interrupt whiteness in the classroom.

-Jennifer Gonzalez from Cult of Pedagogy with a group of tools to check out this year.
+Jennifer Gonzalez from Cult of Pedagogy with tools to check out:

 Henry Kissinger